microbit-matt-hillsdon/keyosd/README.md

 }
 ```

-## Keyboard Layout Support
+## Keyboard layout support

-**Normal typing** shows the actual characters you type, respecting your keyboard layout (AZERTY, Dvorak, etc.)

-**Keyboard shortcuts** (with Cmd/Ctrl/Alt) work differently:

-- **Chrome/Edge/Opera**: Uses your actual keyboard layout.
-On AZERTY, Cmd+A shows "⌘A" ✓
-- **Firefox/Safari**: Uses QWERTY positions as no keyboard layout API is available.

-This prevents displaying unintended characters (like Option+C producing "ç").
+Browsers key events expose a key `code` in terms of a US ASCII QWERTY keyboard and a `key` property that exposes the resulting character.

+Generally it's preferable to use `key`.
+But this presents a challenge with shortcuts like Option+C for which the key is `ç` but you might reasonably expect to see ⌥C.

+So, for normal typing we use `key`.
+When modifiers are used, we use `code` then map it to the corresponding key using [KeyboardLayoutMap](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardLayoutMap) when available, otherwise a QWERTY-specific default mapping.

 There might be a better compromise position here and feedback is welcome from users with international or non-QWERTY layouts.

 ## Development